Aristokrates/dasshy/README.md

 - Implement a given stage interface (Exctractor, Transformer or Loader)
 - Define the attributes for your stage plugin
 - Register your stage plugin in [DefaultStagePlugin](dasshy-server/src/main/java/com/kromatik/dasshy/server/service/DefaultStagePlugin.java) with a unique identifier.
 Later on we will provide a REST api for registering plugins dynamically.
 - Use your stage plugin in a policy.
-That means specifying the stage plugin identifier and providing the concrete values for the attributes defined for that plugin.
+That means specifying the stage plugin identifier and providing values for the attributes defined in that plugin.

-Refer to our [Integration Tests](dasshy-server/src/integration-test/java/com/kromatik/dasshy/server/PolicyIT.java) for usage example.
+Refer to our [Integration Tests](dasshy-server/src/integration-test/java/com/kromatik/dasshy/server/PolicyIT.java) for example.

 ## Build